Academics for Black Survival and Wellness

 University of Florida Counseling Psychology Doctoral Student

-Carla G. Prieto is a rising third year counseling psychology doctoral student at the University of Florida.
+Carla G. Prieto is a rising fourth year counseling psychology doctoral student at the University of Florida.
 She is a member of the WELLS Healing and Research Collective, and her research interests include critical consciousness, resilience, and the psychological, sexual, and vocational wellness of LGBTQ+ BIPOC.

 Maria Saldana (She/her)